Carlos-ZRM/Kubernetes-Subtitulado/Flavours.md

 	Proporcionan luster de kubernetes administrados

 	-	Amazon Elastic Container Service for Kubernetes
-El servicio de Azure Kubernetes ofrece clusters de Kubernetes administrados.

-Giant Swarm ofrece clusters de Kubernetes administrados en su propio centro de datos, en las instalaciones o en nubes públicas.
+	-  Azure Kubernetes Service

-Google Kubernetes Engine ofrece clusters de Kubernetes administrados.
+	-  Google Kubernetes Engine

-IBM Cloud Kubernetes Service ofrece clusters de Kubernetes administrados con opciones de aislamiento, herramientas operativas, información de seguridad integrada en imágenes y contenedores, e integración con Watson, IoT y datos.

-Kubermatic proporciona clusters de Kubernetes administrados para varias nubes públicas, incluyendo AWS y Digital Ocean, así como en las instalaciones con la integración de OpenStack.

-Kublr ofrece clusters de Kubernetes seguros, escalables y seguros de nivel empresarial en AWS, Azure, GCP y en las instalaciones.
-Incluye copia de seguridad y recuperación de desastres listas para usar, registro y monitoreo centralizado de múltiples clústeres y alertas incorporadas.

-Madcore.Ai es una herramienta CLI centrada en devops para implementar la infraestructura de Kubernetes en AWS.
-Maestro, nodos de grupo de escalado automático con instancias puntuales, ingress-ssl-lego, Heapster y Grafana.
+	- IBM Cloud Kubernetes Service
+Kubermatic provides managed Kubernetes clusters for various public clouds, including AWS and Digital Ocean, as well as on-premises with OpenStack integration.

+Kublr offers enterprise-grade secure, scalable, highly reliable Kubernetes clusters on AWS, Azure, GCP, and on-premise.
+It includes out-of-the-box backup and disaster recovery, multi-cluster centralized logging and monitoring, and built-in alerting.

+Madcore.Ai is devops-focused CLI tool for deploying Kubernetes infrastructure in AWS.
+Master, auto-scaling group nodes with spot-instances, ingress-ssl-lego, Heapster, and Grafana.

-OpenShift Dedicated ofrece clusters de Kubernetes administrados impulsados ​​por OpenShift.
+OpenShift Dedicated offers managed Kubernetes clusters powered by OpenShift.

-OpenShift Online proporciona acceso alojado gratuito para aplicaciones Kubernetes.

-Oracle Container Engine para Kubernetes es un servicio totalmente gestionable, escalable y de alta disponibilidad que puede utilizar para implementar sus aplicaciones en contenedores en la nube.

-Platform9 ofrece Kubernetes administrados en las instalaciones o en cualquier nube pública, y proporciona monitoreo y alerta de salud 24/7.
-(Kube2go, un servicio de implementación de clúster Kubernetes de Plataforma UI impulsado por la plataforma web9 lanzado, se ha integrado a Platform9 Sandbox)

-Stackpoint.io proporciona la gestión y automatización de la infraestructura de Kubernetes para múltiples nubes públicas
+OpenShift Online provides free hosted access for Kubernetes applications.

+Oracle Container Engine for Kubernetes is a fully-managed, scalable, and highly available service that you can use to deploy your containerized applications to the cloud.

+Platform9 offers managed Kubernetes on-premises or on any public cloud, and provides 24/7 health monitoring and alerting.
+(Kube2go, a web-UI driven Kubernetes cluster deployment service Platform9 released, has been integrated to Platform9 Sandbox.)

+Stackpoint.io provides Kubernetes infrastructure automation and management for multiple public clouds
 - Servicios en la nube
 - Soluciones On-Premises